lenkaotap/clbokea.github.io/README.md

 **Magdalena (Lenka):**
 * Explorative analysis
 * All plots
-* Discussions about the story
-* Additions to the texts on the site
+* Discussions about the story and addition to the texts on the site

 **Claus:**
 * Jekyll site and github repository